ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ## DTLS

-DTLS (Datagram Transport Layer Security) {{?RFC6347}} is based on TLS, but differs in that it is designed to run over unrelaible datagram protocols like UDP instead of TCP.
+DTLS (Datagram Transport Layer Security) {{?RFC6347}} is based on TLS, but differs in that it is designed to run over unreliable datagram protocols like UDP instead of TCP.
 DTLS modifies the protocol to make sure it can still provide the same security guarantees as TLS even without reliability from the transport.
 DTLS was designed to be as similar to TLS as possible, so this document assumes that all properties from TLS are carried over except where specified.